West Brookfield, Massachusetts: Library

 In fiscal year 2008, the town of West Brookfield spent 3.11% ($167,532) of its budget on its public library—approximately $44 per person, per year ($57.98 adjusted for inflation to 2022).

 Education

-There is one public school in West Brookfield, West Brookfield Elementary School, serving grades K–6.
+There is one public school in West Brookfield, West Brookfield Elementary School, serving grades K–6, which will close in June 2026.
+Elementary students will attend school in nearby Warren.
 West Brookfield is regionalized with Warren; students in grades 7–12 from both towns attend Quaboag Regional Middle/High School in Warren.